coleifer/peewee/docs/peewee/database.rst

 Sanic
 ^^^^^

-The connection handling code can be placed in the request and reponse middleware `sanic middleware
+In Sanic, the connection handling code can be placed in the request and reponse middleware `sanic middleware
 <https://github.com/channelcat/sanic/blob/master/docs/sanic/middleware.md>`_.

 .. code-block:: python